 The short answer is yes, but it may not be as simple as adding an aftermarket head unit.
 Some of the newer cars’ dashboards won’t support a CD player, and that’s not the only drawback.

-New modern cars might not have the proper hardware that supports a different CD player.
-Nearly all newer cars rely on digital media players that connect to the internet and stream music through smartphones.
+New modern cars often don’t have the proper hardware that supports a different CD player.
+And nearly all newer cars rely on digital media players that connect to the internet and stream music through smartphones.

 Even if it is possible to install a CD player, it is an expensive and difficult process that might not be worth doing.